 images must not contain any installed accessible accounts or any other means of access;

-images must not contain any form of credential, such as passwords or private keys;
+images must not contain any form of credential, such as passwords or private keys.

-images must be configured such that they do not prevent resource centres from meeting the finegrained monitoring and control requirements defined in the Security Traceability and Logging policy to allow for security incident response;

-the image must not prevent resource centres from implementing local authorisation and/or policy decisions, e.g. blocking the running of work for a particular user.

 You must disclose to any appropriate stakeholder on request the procedures and practices you use for checking and endorsing images.

-You must provide and maintain an up to date list of your currently endorsed images together with the metadata relating to each VM image.
+You must either provide and maintain an up to date list of your currently endorsed images together with the metadata relating to each VM image, or ensure that any application/VM image database provided by a third party and used by you for this purpose is capable of similar functionality.

-Either the list or each individual image's metadata must be digitally signed by the endorser.
+Either the list or each individual image's metadata must be digitally signed by the endorser or the application/VM image database must be configured to support non-repudiation.

-You must keep an auditable history of every image endorsed including the identity of the Endorser (individual not team), the date/time of generation and full list, including exact versions, of installed software and operating system contained in the VM.
+You, or the application/VM image database, must keep an auditable history of every image endorsed including the identity of the Endorser (individual not team), and all of the information available to you on installed software and version numbers but at least the operating system and version number, and the date/time of generation.
 This must be made available to appropriate stakeholders on demand.

-You must implement a removal or revocation procedure to allow the VM operators to exclude those images which are no longer endorsed.
+You, or the application/VM image database, must implement a removal or revocation procedure to allow the VM operators to exclude those images which are no longer endorsed.
 This procedure must be implemented whenever a relevant security update is required.
 This removal must also be recorded locally in your auditable history.
 Your responsibility for this revoked VM image ends at this point.

 You are responsible for handling all issues related to the distribution of any licensed software in a VM image.
 You shall ensure that any software distributed in a VM image, complies with applicable license conditions and you shall hold the resource centre running the image free and harmless from any liability with respect thereto.

-You must assist in security incident response and must have an appropriate security vulnerability patching process in place.
+You must assist in security incident response.

 References